 Article 1094 of the Civil Code of Quebec states that "Any co-owner who has not paid his share of the common expenses for more than three months is deprived of his right to vote.
 He may once again exercise that right as soon as he has paid all the common expenses he owes.”.
 This withdrawal of voting rights affects only those votes attached to the relevant fraction for which payments are in default.

 In small co-ownerships comprising less than 5 fractions, the legislator intended to prevent one co-owner imposing his will if he holds a number of votes exceeding the majority (50% + 1 of the votes ).
-In accordance with the principle laid down in article 1091 of the Civil Code of Québec, the number of votes of the majority co-owner is reduced to the total votes of the other co-owners present or represented at the General Meeting.
+In accordance with the principle laid down in article 1091 of the Civil Code of Quebec, the number of votes of the majority co-owner is reduced to the total votes of the other co-owners present or represented at the Meeting of co-owners.
 Thus he can never hold an absolute majority of the votes in the co-ownership.

 The following example illustrates the calculation.
 In a four unit co-ownership respectively representing values of 35%, 25%, 20% and 20%, a co-owner holding the units worth respectively 35% and 20% would not have 55% of the voting rights, but 45% of the voting rights (equal to the relative value of the two other units, representing 25% and 20%) if all the co-owners are present at the meeting.
 If the only other co-owner present is the one holding a relative value of 25%, the co-owner holding the two units (totaling 55%) will hold voting rights of 25%.